 Subject to the balance of this section 9, First Gas will use reasonable endeavours to avoid curtailing any Shipper’s DNC or Supplementary Capacity.
-However, First Gas may curtail the injection of Gas (or the ability to inject Gas) at a Receipt Point, the flow of Gas through the Transmission System or the taking of Gas (or the ability to take Gas) at a Delivery Point to the extent that it determines to be necessary, where:
+However, First Gas may curtail the injection of Gas (or the ability to inject Gas) at a Receipt Point, the flow of Gas through the Transmission System, or the taking of Gas (or the ability to take Gas) at a Delivery Point, to the extent that it determines to be necessary, where:

 an Emergency is occurring or is imminent;

-a Force Majeure Event has occurred;
+a Force Majeure Event has occurred or is continuing;

 a breach of any Security Standard Criteria and/or a Critical Contingency would otherwise occur;

-an Interconnected Party’s ICA expires or is terminated; and/or
+an Interconnected Party’s interconnection agreement expires or is terminated or is not executed;

-a Shipper’s TSA, Supplementary Agreement, GTA or Allocation Agreement expires or is terminated,
+a Shipper’s TSA, Supplementary Agreement, Existing Supplementary Agreement, GTA or Allocation Agreement expires or is terminated;

+it is performing, or is to perform, scheduled or unscheduled Maintenance pursuant to section 9.2 or section 9.3; and/or

+it does so to maintain the Target Taranaki Pressure pursuant to section 3.32,

 provided that where the need for curtailment arises due to Congestion, the provisions of section 10 shall apply.